hendriknielaender/double-trouble/data/blog/optimal-pipeline-setup.md

 For each supported use-case we can ask: How much waiting time is there in the pipeline, until I the job that my workflows needs will be executed?
 If any use-case somehow needs a bunch of unrelated other jobs to be executed first, then this can be optimized.

 The ideal waiting time is 0.

-## Job Dependencies and Stages
+## Find Dependencies between Stages

 Adding more and more stages makes the pipeline easy to understand and satisfactory to look at, but often it comes at the detriment of speed.
-Therefor removing and merging stages might yield a faster pipeline, which is still understandable.
+Therefor, removing and merging stages might yield a faster pipeline, which is still understandable.

 When tests are fast, it might even be advantageous to execute the test together with the build